 Cabo da Roca

 We couldn’t miss the westernmost extent of Portugal, continental Europe, and the Eurasian landmass.
+And I suggest you shouldn’t either when visiting Lisbon.

 As you’ve guessed already, the place is popular, therefore filled with tourists.